 This time is different because far more of the wealth is consolidated at the top.
 Many top tier stocks are paying dividends of 4+% compared to 1% to 1.5% on Treasury notes and CD's where the money has to be tied in longer to even get those lower rates.
 Imagine you had $5 million of liquid assets you had to invest today.
 Would you buy 10 year Treasury Notes and settle for a 1.5% return which amounts to $50 thousand dollars worth of T-note gains each year at 1.5%. or would you put your money into top tier stocks for a 4+% dividend or a $200 Thousand dollar dividend gain each year.
 Yes, the stock market risks are higher but the rewards are 4 times higher.
 And another game changer is: don't forget that today we have the added bonus of lower federal tax rates on dividend income.
 Times and condition have indeed changed, making this time indeed different.
 ALL IN.
 Up, up and away.
 The best gains lie ahead.

 His thoughts seem to reflect what many investors are thinking.
-But what are not taking into consideration is that if the market falls like a flash crash on steroids they are trapped.
+But what is not being taken into consideration is that if the market falls like a flash crash on steroids they are trapped.
 They have been assured that can't happen because circuit breakers have been put in place to arrest panic style moves, however, imagine a market that falls, trade is halted, and the market simply does not reopen for days or even weeks.
 As remote as this might seem please take a moment to consider the possibility and the far-reaching ramifications.
 While you are imagining this scenario realize that America's stock market is the gold standard and consider how less stable global markets would react in countries like China and Brazil.